-The 2020 edition of the Olympic Solidarity Annual Report is available here.
+The 2020 edition of the Olympic Solidarity Annual Report is available in e-zine format here and PDF format here.
 The report shows the most important results of the Olympic Solidarity programmes and details of the various actions taken to benefit the NOCs in 2020, as well as numerous testimonies of athletes, NOCs, sports managers, etc. and links to a variety of content.

 The development and assistance budget approved by the Olympic Solidary Commission for the 2021-2024 plan amounts to USD 590,000,000, corresponding to the share of the broadcast rights from the Olympic Games (Tokyo 2020 and Beijing 2022) which belongs to the NOCs.
 Olympic Solidarity redistributes these funds through programmes offered to all NOCs recognised by the IOC.

 - USD 258,270,000 for the World Programmes, which cover and reinforce all areas of sports development;